mirraisul/Modelling_of_CO2_Emission_by_Fuel_Consumption_of_Vehicles-_A_Case_Study_from_Canada-/README.md

 Dataset
 Accessed from https://www.kaggle.com/debajyotipodder/co2-emission-by-vehicles.
-This data are also available at Canada Government official open data website.
+This data are also available at Canada Government official open data website: https://open.canada.ca/data/en/dataset/98f1a129-f628-4ce4-b24d-6f16bf24dd64#wb-auto-6.
 Details of how CO2 emissions by a vehicle can vary with the different features.
 Data contains data over a period of 7 years.